sjentsch/lsjDocs/Ch04/Ch04_Descriptives_3.rst

 .. ----------------------------------------------------------------------------

-Since it’s the more interesting of the two, let’s start by talking about the **skewness**.
+Since it is the more interesting of the two, let us start by talking about the **skewness**.
 Skewness is basically a measure of asymmetry and the easiest way to explain it is by drawing some pictures.
 As :numref:`fig-skewness` illustrates, if the data tend to have a lot of extreme small values (i.e., the lower tail is “longer” than the upper tail) and not so many extremely large values (left panel) then we say that the data are *negatively skewed*.
 On the other hand, if there are more extremely large values than extremely small ones (right panel) we say that the data are *positively skewed*.
-That’s the qualitative idea behind skewness.
+That is the qualitative idea behind skewness.
 If there are relatively more values that are far greater than the mean, the distribution is positively skewed or right skewed, with a tail stretching to the right.
 Negative or left skew is the